Updated on March 2nd, 2020 by Nathan Parsh

-Fortunately for investors, the Main Street Capital Corporation business appears to be performing well.
+Fortunately for investors, Main Street Capital’s business appears to be performing well.
 This article will discuss the investment prospects of Main Street Capital Corporation in detail.

 Main Street Capital Corporation also invests in the private debt of middle market companies (not lower middle market companies) and has a budding asset management advisory business.